nushell/nushell.github.io/commands/docs/help_externs.md

 ```

-search for string in extern names and usages
+search for string in extern names and descriptions
 ```nu
 > help externs --find smth